Murfreesboro Child Custody Lawyer

 The above list is not exhaustive, so even if you do not see your child custody issue here, you may still need a complex child custody attorney to represent your case.
 Among this list, relocation cases are often the most common.
 Such cases are often highly contentious, especially when one parent wishes to move a considerable distance, potentially jeopardizing the amount of contact their co-parent will have with the child.

-In the state of Tennessee it is not unusual for a parent to be deemed unfit by the court when a child custody dispute is at hand.
 If you are trying to gain custody over a child because of an unfit parent, these are a few of the criteria to examine:

-- Has there been evidence of child abuse or neglect
+- Has there been evidence of child abuse or neglect?

-- Is there signs of child abonnement
+- Is there signs of child abonnement?

-- Does the parent with custody have a drug or alcohol problem
+- Does the parent with custody have a drug or alcohol problem?

-- Does the parent with custody have a disorder that inhibits he or she from carrying out their role as parent
+- Does the parent with custody have a disorder that inhibits he or she from carrying out their role as parent?